 On newer iPhone models without a Home button you will swipe down from the top right corner of the Home screen instead.

 Step 2: Tap the Portrait Orientation Lock button.

 You will use this same button regardless of whether you are enabling or disabling the orientation lock option.
-I have it enabled in the picture below.
+I have it enabled in the picture above.

 Now that you know where to find the portrait orientation lock button on your iPhone you can enable or disable that setting whenever you need to.

 The next section shows how this looks on older versions of iOS.